 You can arrange cells as you like.
-To do so, go to Edit mode $\slashed{\mathbb{Z}}$, then press and hold one or many cells to drag them.
+To do so, press and hold to drag one or many cells.

 To assist you, alignement guides and magnetism are available when dragging and/or resizing cells (as well as Custom Control Components, see farther).
-To disable the guides, go to the config menu 🧩.
+To disable the guides, go to the config menu